Jackson County Missouri Assistance Programs.

 Children’s Mercy Hospitals & Clinics offers children a complete range of medical/surgical inpatient, health care and outpatient services.
 The clinic helps children ages birth through adolescence regardless of ability to pay for their medical bills.
 Phone number (816) 234-3000.

-Organizations offer free Thanksgiving and Christmas support to needy families.
+Organizations offer free Thanksgiving and free Christmas support to needy families.
 Some of what may be offered is as below.

 - Children may be given a toy, books, or game to open Christmas morning.